cmidt-veasna/sample-grpc-demo/README.md

 http-server -p 8081
 ```
 - From your browser, open a new tab and enable developer tools
-- Browser to the address http://localhost:8081
+- In the browser enter the address http://localhost:8081